scvalex/ltc/docs/final.md

 but once we take into account other nodes, it becomes a connected\footnote{The fact that it is connected is important, since it means there is always a most recent common ancestor between any two states.} directed acyclic graph.
-At this point, we find the need for a conflict resolution mechanism to reconcile diverging changes.
+At this point, we need a conflict resolution mechanism to reconcile diverging changes.

 ## Merging